Papers-jusuE404/somitogenesis2019/ATAC-seq/scripts/dataAnalysis/02_qualityControl.md

 -----

 As an aside, we observe the greatest enrichment at the TSS, but progressively smaller peaks at ~200bp intervals there on.
 This reflects the signal coming from nucleosome-bound genes.
 Above I've plotted the aggregate profile of all genes, regardless of strand.
 If the analysis is split for genes in each strand, mirror profiles occur, with the nucleosomal pattern downstream of the TSS.

-In the aggregate profiles we only observe the signal from genes in the + strand because signal for these genes is stronger (not sure why).

 ```r